LibraryOfCongress/seeing-lost-enclaves/faq.md

 ## Can I visit one of the virtual reconstructions online?

 So far, I have hosted public visits and walking tours to Providence's Chinatown, and will continue doing so.
-I am working on ways to enable asynchronous visits as well, please stay tuned.
+You can also visit the reconstructions through the [Hidden Portals project](https://hiddenportals.org) and the [Sites page](sites).

 ## Can I participate?